Oleg Penkovsky: Arrest and death

-Penkovsky's American contacts received a letter from him notifying them that a Moscow dead drop had been loaded.
-Upon servicing the dead drop, the American handler was arrested, signaling that Penkovsky had been apprehended by Soviet authorities.
-Penkovsky was executed but there are conflicting reports about the manner of his death.
+On 2 November, 1962, Penkovsky's Western handlers in Moscow received two voiceless telephone calls and a visual signal (a chalk mark on a telephone pole or street light pole), ostensibly from him, notifying them that his dead drop had been loaded.
+Upon servicing the dead drop (which held a letter ostensibly from him) that same day, a CIA officer by the name of Richard Jacob, who was stationed at the U.S. Embassy under diplomatic cover, was arrested.
+(Soviet authorities later claimed that Penkovsky had been apprehended ten days earlier, on the 22nd of October.)
+Penkovsky was tried and executed, but there are conflicting reports about the manner of his death.
 Alexander Zagvozdin, chief KGB interrogator for the investigation, stated that Penkovsky had been "questioned perhaps a hundred times" and that he had been shot and cremated.

-The noted Soviet sculptor Ernst Neizvestny said that he had been told by the director of the Donskoye Cemetery crematorium "how Penkovsky [had been] executed by 'fire'".
-A similar description was later included in Ernest Volkman's popular history book about spies, Tom Clancy's novel Red Rabbit and in Viktor Suvorov's book Aquarium.
-In a 2010 interview, Suvorov denied that the man in the film was Penkovsky and said that he had been shot.
+Soviet sculptor Ernst Neizvestny said that he had been told by the director of the Donskoye Cemetery crematorium "how Penkovsky [had been] executed by 'fire'", i.e., by being burnt.
+A similar description was later included in Ernest Volkman's popular history book about spies, Tom Clancy's novel Red Rabbit, and in Viktor Suvorov's book Aquarium.
+In a 2010 interview, Suvorov said that he had been shown a film in which a man said to be Penkovsky was bound to a metal stretcher with wire and pushed live into a crematorium.
+Suvorov denied that the man in the film was Penkovsky and said that he had been shot.
 Greville Wynne, in his book The Man from Odessa, claimed that Penkovsky killed himself.
 Wynne had worked as both Penkovsky's contact and courier; both men were arrested by the Soviets in October 1962.

 Repercussions

-The Soviet public was first told of Penkovsky's arrest more than seven weeks later, when Pravda named Wynne and Jacobs as his contacts, without naming anyone else.
+The Soviet public was first told of Penkovsky's arrest more than seven weeks later, when Pravda named Wynne and Jacob as his contacts, without naming anyone else.
 In May 1963, after his trial, Izvestya reported that Varentsov, who had since achieved the rank of Chief Marshal of Artillery and Commander in Chief of Rocket Forces and candidate member of the Central Committee had been demoted to the rank of Major General.
 In June he was expelled from the Central Committee for 'having relaxed his political vigilance.'
 Three other officers were also disciplined.
-The head of the GRU, Ivan Serov was sacked during the same period.
+The head of the GRU, Ivan Serov, was sacked during the same period.
 He was reputedly on friendly terms with Penkovsky, which is very likely to have been a cause of his fall.